-- TEMPO change the tempo. - TRANSPOSE adjust the pitch of the pulse and wave instruments, by a given number of semitones. - SYNC activate Game Boy to Game Boy synchronization.
+- TEMPO change the tempo.
+It is possible to set a new tempo either by pressing A + CURSOR keys, or by tapping the A button in pace with the desired tempo. - TRANSPOSE adjust the pitch of the pulse and wave instruments, by a given number of semitones. - SYNC activate Game Boy to Game Boy synchronization.
 (Read more about this in chapter 5!) - LOOK change the font and color set. - KEY DELAY set the delay time before key repeat is activated. - KEY REPEAT set the period of the key repeat. - PURGE SEQUENCER clear all phrases and chains that are not used in the song. - PURGE INSTRUMENT clear all instruments that are not used in the song. - RESET ALL MEMORY reset all memory.
 If pressing SELECT + A instead of just A when answering yes on the "REALLY?" prompt, the "TOTAL" time counter will also be reset.